esHack/LogParser/README.md

 Parser to parse the log file and store the data in database.
 Uses Spring task executor to insert data in batches that help in insertions faster.

-run the following command to build the project that creates logparser-0.0.1.jar
+Update the application.properties to point to correct mysql database run the following command to build the project that creates logparser-0.0.1.jar

 #### mvn clean install -U